MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online.md

 </table>

 <sup>1</sup> We're updating for customer engagement apps and Exchange Online, for version 9.2.22104.118 or later.  <br />
-<sup>2</sup> We'll be updating for customer engagement apps and Exchange (on-premises).
-Check back for version information.<br>
-<sup>3</sup> We recommend that you include your Exchange admin in the custom business processes your organization follows for this configuration.
+<sup>2</sup> We recommend that you include your Exchange admin in the custom business processes your organization follows for this configuration.

  To determine your version, sign in, and in the upper-right corner of the screen, select **Settings** ![User profile Settings button.](media/user-profile-settings-button.png) > **About**.